martinvonz/jj/docs/bookmarks.md

 ## Introduction

 Bookmarks are named pointers to revisions (just like branches are in Git).
 You can move them without affecting the target revision's identity.
 Bookmarks automatically move when revisions are rewritten (e.g. by `jj rebase`).
 You can pass a bookmark's name to commands that want a revision as argument.
-For example, `jj new main` will create a new revision on top of the "main" bookmark.
-Use `jj bookmark list` to list bookmarks and `jj bookmark` to create, move, or delete bookmarks.
+For example, `jj new main` will create a new revision on top of the `main` bookmark.
+Use `jj bookmark list` to list bookmarks and `jj bookmark <subcommand>` to create, move, or delete bookmarks.
 There is currently no concept of an active/current/checked-out bookmark.

-Currently Jujutsu maps its Bookmarks to Git Branches and stores them as that in the Git backend.
-This means that all Bookmarks will be reflected as Git Branches, this may change in the future.
+## Mapping to Git branches

+Jujutsu maps its bookmarks to Git branches when interacting with Git repos.
+For example, `jj git push --bookmark foo` will push the state of the `foo` bookmark to the `foo` branch on the Git remote.
+Similarly, if you create a `bar` branch in the backing Git repo, then a subsequent `jj git import` will create a `bar` bookmark (reminder: that import happens automatically in [colocated repos][colocated-repos]).

 ## Remotes and tracked bookmarks